SKipoh/Hire-Out/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.5.

+This is a Project for my OCR A-Level NEA.
+The idea of the project is to streamline the process of a sound/lighting company creating a hire list, receiving payment, and keeping a track of their equipment and it's condition and maintenance.
+I may work further on this project after it's completion.

+No Pull Requests Please.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.